 - Teaching experience gained through resident and medical student programs, conferences, staff contact, etc.

-- Exposure to a variety of specialized clinic experiences, such as velopharyngeal insufficiency, hearing-impaired, functional endoscopic evaluation of swallowing clinic, craniofacial anomaly team, CHARGE syndrome clinic, upper airway clnic, and videostroboscopy clinic.
+- Exposure to a variety of specialized multidisciplinary clinic experiences, such as velopharyngeal insufficiency clinic, hearing-impaired clinic, functional endoscopic evaluation of swallowing clinic, craniofacial anomaly team, CHARGE syndrome clinic, upper airway clnic, and videostroboscopy clinic.

 - An opportunity to enhance decision-making abilities in routine, complicated and urgent clinical situations.
 For more information visit the Cincinnati Children's Pediatric Fellowship website